Digitalralf/Home-Assistant-Projects/Christmas_Lights.md

 The Node module name is: `node-red-contrib-tuya-smart-device` and can be installed in the node-red settings by putting the module name into `npm_packages`
 This is a node that gives access to the tuya device by specifying the id, key and ip address of the devices.
 With this node datapoints can be set using flows.

-## Optional Components
-The following tools are used for retrieving tuya keys and getting the datapoints.
-There are also other ways to get the tuya keys that with tuya local.
-This however involves creating a user account on the Tuya Developer website.
-Datapoints can also be found and set using Tuya Local, however I didn't find this intuitive.

 ### Python3
 For using TinyTuya is a python library.
 For Windows you can download from the [website](https://www.python.org/downloads/).
-For linux you can use the package manager of your distro
+For linux you can use the package manager of your distro.
+Fo mac you can use `brew` or `macports`

 ### TinyTuya
 TinyTuya is a python library and can be used for controlling python devices.
 It can be installed using the python package manager: Pip.
-To install TinyTuya use the command:`pip install tinytuya`
+To install TinyTuya use the command: `pip install tinytuya`

+## Optional Components
+The following tools are used for retrieving tuya keys and getting the datapoints.
+There are also other ways to get the tuya keys that with tuya local.
+This however involves creating a user account on the Tuya Developer website.
+Datapoints can also be found and set using Tuya Local, however I didn't find this intuitive.

 ### Smartlife 3.6.1 app
 The Smartlife app is a clone of the tuya application.
 This specific version of the app contains a bug which dumps the local keys of the device when connecting the device to the app.
 However to get these keys it requires you to have a rooted android device since that part of storage is inaccessible.